Resources

 Childhood Bereavement Network

-WEBSITE A hub for those working with bereaved children and young people across the UK
+WEBSITE: A hub for those working with bereaved children and young people across the UK

 Understanding Grief- An Introduction by Richard Gross

-BOOK: A comprehensive and accessible 'one stop' introduction to all the major models of grief.
+FACTUAL: A comprehensive and accessible 'one stop' introduction to all the major models of grief.

 Somerset County Council, Advice on Attitudes to Death and Grieving in Different Faith and Belief Communities

-WEBSITE: Web pages with general advice about how to respect different community approaches to death and bereavement.
+FACTUAL: A guide with general advice about how to respect different community approaches to death and bereavement.

-Camille Gibbs, A Sky of Diamonds
+A Sky of Diamonds by Camille Gibbs

-BOOK: This book explores children's thoughts and feelings on the subject of death and provides parents and other caring adults with guidance on how to respond to difficult questions.
+FACTUAL: This book explores children's thoughts and feelings on the subject of death and provides parents and other caring adults with guidance on how to respond to difficult questions.

-BOOK: A book about surviving grief.
+BIOGRAPHY/AUTOBIOGRAPHY: A book about surviving grief.
 A father and son start again after the tragic loss of a wife and mother.

 Writing and Researching Wills